mliew21396/remote-work-u3/week-8/9-gps3-2/README.md

 ## Release 6: Reflect

 Whew!
 Nice work, you must be exhausted, take some time to cool down and reflect individually after the session is over.
+Include your reflection in your [my_solution.js](my_solution.js) file.
 This should take about 10-15 minutes.

-In the reflection section of your 'my_solution.js` file, reflect on your learning using the [reflection guidelines](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/reflection-guidelines.md). ***NOTE: Reflections are mandatory!***